 Block Island North Light, Block Island, Rhode Island

 Dyce Head Lighthouse, Castine, Maine

-BOSTON, MA, November 12, 2019 – West Shore LLC, a fully integrated, multifamily real estate investment firm, today announced the acquisition of Arcadia’s Edge, a 204-unit luxury residential community in Columbia, South Carolina.
+BOSTON, MA, November 12, 2019 – West Shore, a fully integrated, multifamily real estate investment firm, today announced the acquisition of Arcadia’s Edge, a 204-unit luxury residential community in Columbia, South Carolina.
 The top-tier, Class A asset, which offers residents luxurious amenities in a serene and natural setting, is West Shore’s 25th acquisition nationwide and its fifth in the Carolinas.